Africa's Wildlife & The Zulu Kingdom

 Day 11 & 12:

-After breakfast you travel to Giants Castle Game Reserve and the scenic Central Drakensberg, also known as the “Barrier of Spears”.
+After breakfast we travel to Giants Castle Game Reserve and the scenic Central Drakensberg, also known as the “Barrier of Spears”.
 This region of the berg has some of the highest peaks in southern Africa, including South Africa’s highest mountain, Mafadi which rises to an elevation of 3450 meters (11 320 feet).
 The berg is also a place where the San (Bushmen) left their life stories in the form of paintings and drawings on the rock and in the caves scattered along the eastern slopes of the mountains.
 You have this afternoon and the next day at leisure during which time you could visit the Main Cave, a large sandstone cave that boasts one of the biggest and best preserved San rock art painted sites in southern Africa.
 Or, you could hike one or more of the numerous nature trails found within the park that vary in distance and difficulty.
 Overnight in the Drakensberg Mountains.
-All meals can be had at the lodge restaurant or you could cook your own meals at your self-catering chalet.
+All meals can be had at the lodge restaurant.
+Dinners are included with your stay.

 Accommodation: Giants Castle